What You Need To Know About The Benefits of Reading and Libraries for Seniors

 Enhanced Memory Function

-Most seniors experience some level of memory decline as they age, but reading for several minutes every day can actually help slow the progression of memory loss.
-Seniors who are living with cognitive disorders, such as Alzheimer’s disease or Parkinson’s disease, might find that reading helps preserve some short-term memory while still in the early stages of their diagnoses.
+Memory decline is common among seniors as they age.
+However, reading for a few minutes every day can help slow down the progression of memory loss.
+This is especially helpful for seniors with Alzheimer’s or Parkinson’s disease, as reading can maintain some level of short-term memory during the early stages of these diseases.

 Maintain and Improve Cognitive Function